 Downtown Architecture

 As a Great Lakes legacy city, Cleveland still has a trove of impressive architecture in its downtown district.
 Like other cities, it has lost some architectural gems along the way, but this two-mile, self-guided walking tour loop curates surviving examples from every phase of downtown's evolution, including a 19th-commercial block, neoclassical public buildings, formative Chicago-style skyscrapers, splendid hotels, department stores, and arcades, and modernist and postmodern towers.
-This tour begins with the city's first skyscraper, the John Wellborn Root–designed Society for Savings Building (1890), loops around Public Square, east along the south side of Euclid Avenue out to Playhouse Square, returns west down Euclid's north side, turns north on E. 6th, west on Superior Avenue, and around the Key Center block on the north side of Public Square to its point of origin, where the Key Tower (1991), the city's tallest skyscraper, stands alongside the first skyscraper.
-In a couple of instances, "stops" on the tour are slightly off the route but visible from it.
+This tour begins with the city's first skyscraper, the John Wellborn Root–designed Society for Savings Building (1890), loops around Public Square, proceeds west to W. 9th on Superior Avenue, then east again, around the south side of Public Square.
+From there, it continues east along the south side of Euclid Avenue, south one block on E. 9th to Prospect Avenue and then back to Euclid, thence east to Playhouse Square.
+The route returns west along Euclid Avenue's north side, turns north on E. 6th, west on Superior, and around the Key Center block on the north side of Public Square to its point of origin, where the Key Tower (1991), the city's tallest skyscraper, stands alongside the first skyscraper.
+In a few instances, "stops" on the tour are slightly off the route but visible from it.

 Along the way, be sure not to miss some of downtown's grand interior spaces.
 You'll find a coffered stained-glass ceiling and fanciful murals in the old banking hall of the Society for Savings, a colorful barrel-vaulted entry hall to Terminal Tower, the duo of beautiful interior passages at the 5th Street Arcades, a soaring 60-foot-high Tiffany-style stained-glass dome and murals painted by an artist who died aboard the Titanic in the old Cleveland Trust rotunda (now Heinen's supermarket), a semicircular lobby with a bust of Marcus Hanna inside the Hanna Building, WPA murals in Cleveland Public Library, and—arguably the city's crown jewel—the Arcade.